United States congressional delegations from Montana

 Since Montana became a U.S. state in 1889, it has sent congressional delegations to the United States Senate and the United States House of Representatives.
 Each state elects two senators to serve for six years.
 Before the Seventeenth Amendment took effect in 1913, senators were elected by the Montana State Legislature.
-Members of the House of Representatives are elected to two-year terms, one from Montana's at-large congressional district.
+Members of the House of Representatives are elected to two-year terms.
 Before becoming a state, the Territory of Montana elected a non-voting delegate at-large to Congress from 1864 to 1889.

 A total of 54 people have served either the Territory or State of Montana: 17 in the Senate, 32 in the House, and five in both houses.
 The longest-serving senator is Max Baucus, in office from 1978 to 2014.
 The longest-serving representative is Pat Williams, in office for 18 years from 1979 to 1997.
 One woman has been a member of Montana's congressional delegation, Jeannette Rankin, as a representative.
 She was the first woman in the United States Congress.

-The current dean of the Montana delegation is Senator Jon Tester, having served in the Senate since 2007.
+The current dean of the Montana delegation is Senator Steve Daines, having been a member of Congress since 2013.

 United States Senate

 Each state elects two senators by statewide popular vote every six years.
 The terms of the two senators are staggered so that they are not elected in the same year.
 Montana's senators are elected in the years from classes I and II.
-Senators were originally chosen by the Montana House of Representatives until the Seventeenth Amendment came into force in 1913.
+Senators were originally chosen by the Montana Legislature until the Seventeenth Amendment came into force in 1913.

 There have been twenty-two senators elected from Montana, of whom fourteen have been Democrats and eight have been Republicans.
-Montana's current senators are Democrat Jon Tester, in office since 2007, and Republican Steve Daines, in office since 2015.
-Tester was re-elected in 2012 with 48.58% of the vote, and Daines was elected in 2014 with 57.9% of the vote.
+Montana's current senators are Republican Steve Daines, in office since 2015, and Republican Tim Sheehy, in office since 2025.